 MFRE visits Donia Farms!

-On February 28 the 2015/2016 MFRE cohort visited Donia Farms, a dairy farm located in Delta BC, featuring more that 800 milking cows.
+The MFRE students visited Donia Farms, a dairy farm located in Delta BC, featuring more that 800 milking cows.
 Donia Farms is ran by the Van Keulen brothers, the grandsons of the founder, who came to Canada from the Netherlands in 1950’s and saw a bright future in dairy.

 Guided by Jonathan Van Keulen, the students toured the farm to understand the different processes involved in obtaining milk, from the care and management given to a pregnant cow, to the milking process and the management of the product itself.